robbert-vdh/yabridge/README.md

 compile it from source using the instructions in the [build](#Building) section below.

 There are two ways to use yabridge.
-The recommended way is to use symbolic links.
+If you're using Bitwig Studio, then the recommended installation method is to use symbolic links.
 The main advantage here is that you will be able to update yabridge for all of your plugins in one go, and it avoids having to install anything outside of your home directory.
 Sadly, not all hosts support this behavior.
-See the list above for hosts that don't.
+The copy-based installation will work for all hosts.

 If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then